rdkcentral/Lightning-ui/docs/CollectionWrapper/Grid.md

 # Grid

-The Grid component provides a Collection Wrapper to display Items in either Rows or Columns.
+The Grid component provides a Collection Wrapper to display items (which should be Lightning components) in either rows or columns.
+It also handles the navigation of arrow keys for you.

-## Usage
+## Basic usage

 If you want to use the Grid component, import it from Lightning UI.